 Definition of Anti-Climax

-Anti-climax is a rhetorical device which can be defined as a disappointing situation or a sudden transition in discourse from an important idea to a ludicrous or trivial one.
-It is when at a specific point, expectations are raised, everything is built-up and then suddenly something boring or disappointing happens; this is an anti-climax.
-Besides that, the order of statements gradually descends in anti-climax.
+Anti-climax is a rhetorical device that can be defined as a disappointing situation, or a sudden transition in discourse from an important idea to a ludicrous or trivial one.
+It is when, at a specific point, expectations are raised, everything is built-up, and then suddenly something boring or disappointing happens — this is an anti-climax.
+Besides that, the order of statements gradually descend in anti-climax.

 Types of Anti-Climax

 There are two types of anti-climax.
-The first is used in narrations such as the anti-climax about the overall plot of the story.
-However, the second one is a figure of speech which could occur anywhere in the story.
+The first is used in narrations, such as the anti-climax about the overall plot of the story.
+The second one is a figure of speech, which might occur anywhere in the story.